Wheaton, Illinois: Founding

-The city dates its founding to the period between 1831 and 1837, following the Indian Removal Act, when Erastus Gary laid claim to 790 acre of land near present-day Warrenville.
-The Wheaton brothers arrived from Connecticut, and in 1837, Warren L. Wheaton laid claim to 640 acre of land in the center of town.
+The city dates its founding to the period between 1831 and 1837, after the passage of the Indian Removal Act, when Erastus Gary laid claim to 790 acre of land near present-day Warrenville.
+The Wheaton brothers arrived from Connecticut and in 1837, Warren L. Wheaton laid claim to 640 acre of land in the center of town.
 Jesse Wheaton later made claim to 300 acre of land just west of Warren's.
 It was not long before other settlers from New England joined them in the community.
-In 1848, they gave the Galena and Chicago Union Railroad 3 mi of right-of-way, upon which railroad officials named the depot Wheaton.
+In 1848, they gave the Galena and Chicago Union Railroad 3 mi of right of way, upon which railroad officials named the depot Wheaton.
 In 1850, ten blocks of land were platted and anyone who was willing to build immediately was granted free land.
 In 1853, the lots were surveyed and a formal plat for the community was filed with the county.
-The community was then incorporated as a village on February 24, 1859, with Warren serving as its first President.
+The community was incorporated as a village on February 24, 1859, with Warren serving as its first president.
 The village was later incorporated as a city on April 24, 1890, when the first mayor of the city was selected, Judge Elbert Gary, son of Erastus Gary and founder of Gary, Indiana.